New buzzword Customer Centricity?

 Many may have already crossed the road – but what is behind the tongue-breaker?
-Customer Centricity deals with what is arguably the greatest asset for most companies – the customer and the relationship with him.
-But the king of the customer has been the golden rule for years.
-So what else is this term and the strategy behind it supposed to do?
+The buzzword Customer Centricity deals with what is arguably the greatest asset for most companies – the customer and the relationship with him.
+That the customer is king has been the golden rule for years.
+So what is this term and the strategy behind it supposed to do?

 “Thank you, we’re already making customer loyalty!”
-So what else should Customer Centricity entail?
+So what’s the point of the buzzword Customer Centricity?

 The efforts to focus the customer with his individual needs go beyond the realm of marketing and must be lived throughout the company.
 Many sales and marketing managers will now shake their heads and quibble that this is nothing new.
-But Customer Centricity encourages you to open your eyes a little further and to eat from daily contact with colleagues, partners and suppliers.
+But Customer Centricity encourages you to open your eyes a little wider and benefit from daily contact with colleagues, partners and suppliers.
 For example, service management colleagues, who are often closer to the customer than anyone else, can provide valuable information.

 Everyone in the company influences customer relationships and long-term relationships.
-Everyone has to get this message in their head every day.
+This is the message everyone needs to keep in mind.

 Everyone tries, only one makes it.
 In many industries and in markets full of comparable products, this is teeming with competitors and companies that compete and compare with each other.
 Everyone wants to take the top job in the market and win over the customers.
 Easier said than done.